-On May 24, 2013, we signed a Convertible Redeemable Note.
+On May 24, 2013, we entered into a Convertible Redeemable Note.
 The lender paid \$97,500, net of \$2,500 in legal fees, on the closing date.
 The note does not bear interest.
 The \$100,000 principal is due on May 24, 2015.
 At any time six months after the closing date, the lender at its option may convert part, or all, of the note then outstanding into shares of the Company's common stock at a conversion price of 70% of the average weighted average price of the common stock for the 10 trading days preceding the conversion date.
 The Company shall have the right to redeem the note at 120% of the unpaid principal if paid within 90 days of the issuance day, 130% of the unpaid principal if repaid between 91 and 180 days following the issuance day and 150% at any time thereafter.
-The Company has reserved 1,000,000 shares of common stock for conversion feature met the definition of a liability and therefore, bifurcated the conversion feature and accounted for it as a derivative liability.
+The Company has reserved 1,000,000 shares of common stock for conversion under this note.
+The Company determined that the conversion feature met the definition of a liability and therefore, bifurcated the conversion feature and accounted for it as a derivative liability.
 The derivative liability is measured at the end of each reporting period and the difference in fair value is recorded as other expense or income in the statement of operations.
+The fair value of the conversion feature was \$86,252 at September 30, 2013 and reflected in the conversion option liability line in the condensed consolidated balance sheet.

-The proceeds from the convertible debt issued on May 24, 2013, were allocated between the host debt instument and the convertible option based on the residual method.
+The proceeds from the convertible debt issued on May 24, 2013, were allocated between the host debt instrument and the convertible option based on the residual method.
 The estimated fair value of the convertible option was determined using a binomial formula, resulting in an allocation of \$122,223 to the convertible option and accounted for as a liability in the Company's condensed consolidated balance sheet.
-In accordance with the provisions of the ASC 815-40, the entire gross proceeds of \$100,000 is offset by a debt discount of \$100,000 which will be amortized to interest expense over the twenty-four month life of the debt.
+In accordance with the provisions of ASC 815-40, the entire gross proceeds of \$100,000 is offset by a debt discount of \$100,000 which will be amortized to interest expense over the twenty-four month life of the debt.
 The additional \$24,723 adjustment between the convertible option liability and the debt discount is charged to other expense.